Fantasy Baseball: How to stream hitters

 LHB vs. LHP 0.300

 Once a hitter has played a few years, it's viable to regress his career platoon split to league average.
-For example, if after five seasons, a righthanded batter has recorded a .340 wOBA versus lefties, averaging .340 and .326 (league average) is a fair estimation of his expected platoon split.
-On the other hand, if a righty batter has a .326 wOBA versus southpaws after five season, but carries a .340 in-season mark, it's inaccurate to contend he's figured out how to hit lefty pitching.
+For example, if after five seasons a right-handed batter has recorded a .340 wOBA versus lefties, averaging .340 and .326 (league average) is a fair estimation of his expected platoon split.
+On the other hand, if a righty batter has a .326 wOBA versus southpaws after five seasons but carries a .340 in-season mark, it's inaccurate to contend he's figured out how to hit lefty pitching.

-When selecting a lefthanded hitter in the lineup against a righty starter, check to see if he's likely to be lifted for a pinch-hitter if facing a lefty reliever.
-This may cost the batter an at bat or two, reducing his opportunity to produce.
+When selecting a left-handed hitter in the lineup against a righty starter, check to see if he's likely to be lifted for a pinch hitter if facing a lefty reliever.
+This might cost the batter an at-bat or two, reducing his opportunity to produce.

 Batting order